leannekeenan/leannekeenan/Gin Mon/README.md

 <p>
 This project was an opportunity to take an existing concept and rework the available material into what I would like to see if I were the developer who was in charge of creating this site.
 I love this restaurant.
-It was where my husband and I had out first sit down dinner date and so it holds a special place for me.
-With this in mind I wanted to take the current page for one of my favorite family owned establishments and illustrate their importance to me.
+It was where my husband and I had our first sit-down dinner date and so it holds a special place for me.
+With this in mind, I wanted to take the current page for one of my favorite family-owned establishments and illustrate its importance to me.

-Upon first glance of the original website I noticed there was no content explaining how wonderful the establishment was or how great the staff is.
+Upon first glance at the original website, I noticed there was no content explaining how wonderful the establishment was or how great the staff was.
 I felt that even though it is a 'food first' type of business, having a sense of who is serving you may mean a lot to a lot of people, so having an 'about us' section may be beneficial for that demographic.

 I also noticed the original site had a descriptor for a lot, but not all of their menu items, making the menu appear sparse in some areas.
-I went through the menu, researched each item with no descriptor and crafted a verbal description of every item on the menu.
+I went through the menu, researched each item with no descriptor, and crafted a verbal description of every item on the menu.
 The only exception would be the lunch specials, as they are simply smaller portions of dishes described throughout the menu.

-The original site went with a multi page navigation style, presenting the home page, menu, and directions to the restaurant all on seperate pages.
-This seemed outdated in my perspective, and with that in mind, I opted for a single-scroll page with fixed navigation allowing the user to jump to and from the page content withiut ever leaving to a new page (outside of clicking the map to get directions)
+The original site went with a multi-page navigation style, presenting the home page, menu, and directions to the restaurant all on separate pages.
+This seemed outdated in my perspective, and with that in mind, I opted for a single-scroll page with fixed navigation allowing the user to jump to and from the page content without ever leaving for a new page (outside of clicking the map to get directions)

-All in all this project allowed me to learn alot about:
+All in all this project allowed me to learn a lot about:
  - content organization
- - understanding how to tell a businnesses story to relate to customers
+ - understanding how to tell a business's story to relate to customers
  - creating custom content
  - Site content evaluation & improvement/expansion